 No matter what we create for your business we will be certain to match the overall look and feel of your website, corporate video, brochures and any other marketing materials you may use.

-The type of exhibits you typically attend will also help to determine what type of exhibit booth will be best for you.
+The type of exhibits you typically attend will also help to determine the exhibit booth types that will be best for you.
 Also if you pay for premium exhibit space such as perimeter walls or islands then that changes your options.
 Each venue has their own rules and in general we may find that with an exhibit space in one of the aisles we may be able to have your back wall as high as 8 feet.
 When you are in an aisle along a perimeter wall then you are often allowed to have your back wall as high as 12 feet.
 Side walls are usually not allowed to begin more than 5 feet from the aisle and are not to be over 4 feet tall.
 When you have a booth in an interior or exterior aisle you will not be allowed to have a hanging sign.

 Peninsula and Island booths are very similar but different.
 The peninsula booth will be open to aisles on three sides and the island booth will be open to aisles on all four sides.
 There are some general guidelines relating to peninsula booths and island booths and they are only guidelines.
 Each venue can make their own rules and even within a venue different exhibit halls may have their own rules.
 You should always check with the show management before beginning construction on an elaborate exhibit booth just to be certain that you’ll be able to use it as you intend by checking with the show management company.